PTheyssen/fjale/Design.md

 - each try (word) reveals for each letter if:
   - it is inside the correct word at the right posiion (green)
   - if it is inside the correct word at a wrong position (yellow)

-- random word will be choosen from a list of word (will get them from dictionary (dict.cc) / chatGPT
+- random word will be choosen from a list of word sourced from dict.cc